-At the same time, however, regulatory compliance spending has ballooned over the past few decades — to the point that expenditures are on a course some industry leaders consider unsustainable.
+At the same time, regulatory compliance spending has ballooned over the past few decades.
+It’s gotten to the point that expenditures are on a course some industry leaders consider unsustainable.

 Advanced automation with machine learning may be the solution.
-AI and ML technology can analyze atypical and heterogeneous data sets — like descriptions of transactions, phone or email conversations and network relationships — to detect fraud, manage risk and automate compliance in ways that traditional algorithmic approaches can’t.
+ML technology can analyze atypical and heterogeneous data sets — like descriptions of transactions, phone or email conversations and network relationships.
+That lets it detect fraud, manage risk and automate compliance in ways that traditional algorithmic approaches can’t.

 For example, some specific applications of machine learning, like natural language processing, enable a computer to effectively “read” vast amounts of information and plain language communication.
 As it does so, the computer can automatically extract risk-related information that can be used to make judgments related to KYC and AML compliance.